chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

--  LED3 is ON when the USB Host disk I/O driver is not Linked;
+-  LED3 is ON when the uSD disk I/O driver is not Linked;

 @par Directory contents